Multiscale modeling of linear elastic heterogeneous structures via localized model order reduction: Numerical Experiments

 \subsection{L-panel example}

 The third example is an L-shaped panel, see \cref{fig:lpanel_sketch}.

 It features a more complex geometry and a concentrated load modeled as a Neumann boundary condition.
 For simplicity, the load is modeled as a linearly varying hat function with maximum value $t_y=200\;\nicefrac{\mathrm{N}}{\mathrm{mm}^2}$ distributed over two coarse grid cells, such that the maximum vertical displacement is $u_y \approx 5.4\,\mathrm{mm}$.
-Again RCE type II (see \cref{fig:rce_types_b}) is used leading to the coarse grid and configurations as shown in \cref{fig:lpanel_config}.
+Mesoscale subdomain type II (see \cref{fig:rce_types_b}) is used, leading to the coarse grid and configurations as shown in \cref{fig:lpanel_config}.
 The different configurations are encoded by color in the same manner as in the beam example (\cref{sub:beam_example}).
-In case of the L-Panel, the \textit{random} training set is compared to the \textit{SoI} training set for the \textit{empirical basis} in terms of the global relative error with regard to the FOM.
+In case of the L-Panel, the correlated sampling approach is compared to the uncorrelated sampling approach for the empirical basis.
+The decay of the global relative error is shown in~\cref{fig:lpanel_relerr} and the basis generated with correlated samples performs better for a smaller number of degrees of freedom (smaller number of fine scale edge modes).
+For a target tolerance of $\texttt{ttol}=0.1$ using the correlated sampling approach more basis functions are generated, but the error of the global approximation compared to the FOM is smaller.
+In contrast, for smaller target tolerances, after reaching a certain accuracy of the approximation, more and more basis functions are generated for specific subdomains (edges) due to the pessimistic error estimator of \cref{algo:rrf} without improving the global error.
+This effect is more pronounced for the correlated sampling approach compared to the uncorrelated sampling approach.

-There is almost no difference between the two training sets in terms of the resulting global relative error with respect to the FOM solution (see~\cref{fig:lpanel_relerr}).
-This is mainly due to the fact that the \textit{SoI} training set contains all local solutions for the entire structure.
-Since the deformation states of the RCEs vary greatly over the whole structure, the local spaces are not specifically tailored to the state dominant in a certain area of the structure.
+However, \cref{fig:lpanel_2y} shows the trend that the same approximation error can be achieved with less training samples in the offline phase and a smaller number of degrees of freedom in the ROM in the online phase when using the correlated sampling approach.
+Compare, e.\,g.\, the number of DoFs and training samples to achieve a global relative error of $1\,\cdot\,10^{-4}$ (\cref{fig:lpanel_xerr}) and the global relative error for both distributions for a number of DoFs of (i) $~4\,000$ and (ii) $~7\,000$ (\cref{fig:lpanel_xttol}).

-Moreover, \cref{fig:lpanel_contour} shows the absolute error between the FOM and the ROM for the L-panel.
-In agreement with the other examples, the same level of accuracy is achieved for the entire domain, while the largest errors are located at subdomain interfaces.
-In addition, near the recessed corner, which is known to be the critical area of the structure, the error level seems to be slightly larger.
-Nonetheless, the displacement field in this area is well approximated.
+Moreover, \cref{fig:lpanel_contour} shows the absolute displacement error for both sampling approaches using a maximum of $\LpanelFieldsNumModes{}$ fine scale basis functions per edge.
+While the overall level of accuracy is the same, using the correlated sampling approach does improve the approximation near the recessed corner, which is known to be the critical area of the structure.
+On the contrary, the solution near the Neumann boundary is better approximated using the basis constructed from uncorrelated samples.